 Carpal Tunnel Release Surgery for New Albany, IN, Residents

 Carpal tunnel release surgery is one of our specialties at Louisville Orthopaedic Clinic, an independently owned practice that has been providing world-class expertise to residents of New Albany, Indiana, and surrounding communities since 1974.
-If the effects of carpal tunnel syndrome are taking away from your quality of life, we encourage you to consult with our board-certified orthopedic surgeons about what treatment options may be available to you.
+If the effects of carpal tunnel syndrome are taking away from your quality of life, we encourage you to consult with our fellowship-trained orthopedic surgeons about what treatment options may be available to you.

 When Is Carpal Tunnel Release Surgery Necessary?

 The goal of carpal tunnel release surgery is to treat carpal tunnel syndrome—the uncomfortable condition characterized by pressure on the median nerve where it runs through the carpal tunnel, a narrow passageway of ligaments and bones located in the wrist.
 Many cases of carpal tunnel syndrome can be effectively addressed through conservative approaches like wrist splinting, corticosteroid injections, and anti-inflammatory medications, but surgical treatment is sometimes recommended to “release” the ligament that is pressing against the median nerve.